yapanliu/yapan-page/src/data/about.md

 # Intro

 Greetings and welcome to my website.
-As a Ph.D.
-Candidate at Syracuse University, I specialize in leveraging advanced machine learning tools to optimize and simulate HVAC control systems at the building level.
+As a Ph.D. at Syracuse University, I specialize in leveraging advanced machine learning tools to optimize and simulate HVAC control systems at the building level.
 My expertise extends to working with urban-scale human mobility data, enabling me to capture and analyze the dynamics of urban environments and understand human behaviors at the city level.
 Thank you for visiting my site.
 I look forward to sharing my work and insights with you.

 # Research Interests